bugzilla/bugzilla/docs/en/rst/api/core/v1/general.rst

 **Excluding Fields**

 ``exclude_fields``: The (case-sensitive) names of fields in the return value.
-The\
-fields specified will not be included in the returned hashes.
+The fields specified will not be included in the returned objects.
 Fields should be comma delimited.

 Invalid field names are ignored.